benarnav/arrivals-board/sf-BART/README.md

 - The `UP` button shows the next four trains in both directions, as in the other cities.
 - A bullet flashes the alert symbol when a BART service advisory names that line, or when the train itself is running five or more minutes late.
-The `DOWN` button scrolls the advisory text and silences the flashing until the advisories or the flagged trains change.
+The `DOWN` button scrolls the advisory text and silences the flashing until a new advisory appears or another line is late.
   Advisories are system-wide messages, refreshed every two minutes and dropped if they cannot be refreshed for 30 minutes; departures refresh every 15 seconds, which is how often BART regenerates them.